evsny24/BTD6-Collection-Event-Macro/README.md

 # REQUIREMENTS TO RUN:

-Definitely needed:
+Required:
 - 2560x1440 Resolution
+    - Some placements are pixel perfect, but don't worry, if your monitor is a lower resolution, you can emulate it.
+See below
 - Fast Track Mode enabled
+    - It simply makes the process so much faster
 - default key binds
+    - In settings, reset to default
 - Benjamin unlocked
 - at least one expert map unlocked

-Probably needed (not tested):
+Recommended:
-- full monkey knowledge
+- full monkey knowledge for impoppable mode especially
-- map visual effects off
+- map visual effects off for consistency
-- default cursor size
+- default cursor size also for consistency

 # INSTRUCTIONS
 - Load game and navigate to menu screen (where you can click play, choose hero, see achievements, etc.)